Emily sat cross-legged on

 "A SECRET SCIENCE LABORATORY IN A THEME PARK ON THE MOON."

 Gwen stopped counting and moved her finger away from the button.
-She slumped down in her leather chair.
+She slumped down into her chair.
 "I'm listening."

 "Laneria is in danger," said Kendra.
 "And I need a team I can trust to save it."

 "Why?
-Laneria is G.R.I.M.M.'s base of operations in Andromeda, surely it's the safest place there is.
-Not many planets can claim to be home to 'the greatest sorceress in the galaxy'," said Gwen, making airquotes with her fingers.
+Laneria is G.R.I.M.M.'s Andromeda HQ, surely it's the safest place there is.
+Not many planets can claim to be home to 'the greatest sorceress in the universe'," said Gwen, making airquotes with her fingers.

-Kendra seemed to visibly ready herself.
+Kendra took a calming breath.
 "About 40 years ago, there used to be a theme park on Laneria's moon."

-"After a few accidents regarding the artificial gravity generators, the park was forced to close down and quickly fell into disrepair.
+"After a few accidents with the artificial gravity generators, the park was forced to close down and was abandonded.
 Now it's used by G.R.I.M.M. as a research facility where we conduct experiments which, let's just say, aren't for public eyes.
 The location was ideal, both for keeping the experiments hidden, and for ensuring that if something went wrong, it was far away from the civilian population.
-Now, an experiment HAS gone wrong, and I need an outsider who is beyond G.R.I.M.M. and the Lanerian authorities to go into the facility and take care of it quickly and quietly."
+Now, an experiment HAS gone wrong, and I need an outsider who is beyond G.R.I.M.M. and the Lanerian authorities to go to the moon and take care of it quickly and quietly."

 "We can handle it.
 What sort of experiment are we talking about exactly?"